 WP Engine also recently opened up a data centre in Sydney, so if having your website hosted in Australia is important to you, they can do that too.
 I’ve seen a noticeable 40% increase in site loading speed from moving my local clients from a cheap host in the USA to WP Engine’s Sydney data centre.

 UPDATE: WP Engine have now acquired FlyWheel, and for that reason I have no hesitation in recommending this as a viable WordPress Hosting alternative.
 FlyWheel have a Tiny Hosting Package for a single WordPress site that costs just $15 USD/month and even less if you take out an annual plan.

 Need someone to do it for you?

 Agent Digital offers fully managed WordPress hosting as a service to our clients, using our favourite host WP Engine.
-We’ll login and update your plugins and installation once a month, help you roll-out a backup if you need, and send you a monthly report from Google Analytics tracking site visitors and website goals.
+We can also help you signup for our own account, and grant access to us to work on your site.
+Need someone to keep your site updated and running smoothly?
+We have maintenance plans for that too!
 If ever you need help, just open a support ticket and we’ll get right onto it.

 Disclosure statement: The opinions stated in this article are all mine.
 The links are affiliate links to my preferred provider.
 Signing up via these links won’t cost you anymore, and I’ll get paid for referring you.Fred Porter